11 hiking tips to motivate you to get outdoors in springtime

 Come spring, you’re more than likely ready to shed some layers, stretch out your legs and enjoy the blooming wildflowers (Image credit: Jason Steen)

-In the northern hemisphere, south facing slopes get more sunshine so they’ll be warmer and drier than north facing slopes.
-If you’re hiking in an east/west valley, you’ll really be able to see the difference as the north facing slopes might still be in good shape for skiing for another month or two.
-Head to the sunny side and you’ll have more luck finding a passable trail.
+In the northern hemisphere, south-facing slopes get more sunshine so they will be warmer and drier than north-facing slopes.
+If you’re hiking in an east-west valley, you’ll easily see the difference because the north-facing slopes might still be in good shape for skiing for another month or two.

-• Lower elevations are less likely to still hold snow
+• Lower elevations are warmer and less likely have snow

 A couple hiking a grassy coastal path